 7. Give them tasks

 There is nothing that the kids love more than being asked to do something.
-It makes them feel grown up and it occupies them, and can be very useful – recently, they’ve been watering the garden which has been epic!
-They have also really started entertaining each other, which is also very helpful.
+It makes them feel grown up and it occupies them, and can actually be pretty useful to us adults.

 8. Toys Matter

 As much as I’d love to say all my kids play with is a wooden spoon, that’s not the case.
-But I do consider their toys carefully – none of which are plastic or battery operated, which I think not only provide short lived quick entertainment, but also can be kinda irritating !
-(I’m such a granny!).
-I’ve talked before about my love for wooden toys which is not just for their environmental credentials but also because they call upon childrens’ imagination far longer than the flashing lights or beeping noises.
+But I do consider their toys carefully – none of which are plastic or battery operated, which I think not only provide short lived quick entertainment but also are ahem, 100% irritating.
+I’ve talked before about my love for wooden toys which is not just for their environmental credentials but also because they call upon children’s’ imagination far longer than the flashing lights or beeping noises.
 The boys spend hours of their lives playing with wooden trains and I know Jack makes up entire universes with them.
 I love the Magda Gerber quote: “The toy in the child’s hand is alive.”

 9. Always check in

-Whilst I don’t want the kids to feel like I’m on top of them, the last thing I want them to feel is ignored or neglected so at any random times I will shout over to check in on them or wander over to see what they’re up to.
+Whilst I don’t want the kids to feel like I’m on top of them, I of course do not want them to ever feel ignored or neglected so at any random time I will shout over to check in on them or wander over to see what they’re up to.
 Ideally, they’re totally engrossed in what they’re doing and don’t even notice me

 10. Happy mama, happy kiddos

 You have to find what works for you.
-Each child is of course different and what ‘works’ for us might not work for you and yours as well as the fact that each parent is also obviously different: some people might consider my attitude rubbish parenting.
+Each child is of course different and what ‘works’ for us might not work for you and yours as well as the fact that each parent is also obviously different.
 Our set up works for us and I find it immensely satisfying to see the kids being so independent.
 They have confidence to explore places and meet new people whilst also being content in their own home, alone, or at least not right by my side.
-It’s also very useful when there is more than one child in the mix – they definitely entertain each other..

 Do you have any tips for encouraging independent play?
 What works for you and your little ones?